h0mbre/h0mbre.github.io/_posts/2020-01-20-HEVD-StackOverflow.md

 Stepping through after we hit our breakpoint, we get the debug message that our payload was the correct size `0x800`.

-As we look at the disassembly pane, we can see in the next few images upon this highlighted `ret 8` command, we exit our `TriggerStackOverflow` function and go back into the
+As we look at the disassembly pane, we can see in the next few images upon this highlighted `ret 8` command, we exit our `TriggerStackOverflow` function and go back into the `StackOverflowIoctlHandler` function.

+Inside of that function, we execute a `pop ebp` and a `ret 8`.

 ![](/assets/images/AWE/ret8.PNG)

 ![](/assets/images/AWE/popebp.PNG)

+Because we have hijacked the execution after `TriggerStackOverflow` returns (it is this first `ret 8` where we place the pointer to our shellcode,  we will have to simulate these two operations, `popebp` and `ret 8` that we were supposed to execute upon returning to `StackOverflowIoctlHandler`.